Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Using a VPN does not stop websites and advertisers from seeing what you do online, but it stops them from linking that activity back to you via your IP address.
 It therefore becomes much harder for them to gather information about you or surveil you.

-Your browsing habits can be tracked using cookies, too.
-These are small files that are downloaded into your web browser whenever you visit a website or click a link.
+EXPERT TIP: Your browsing habits can be tracked using cookies, too.
+These are small files that are downloaded into your web browser whenever you visit a website.
 They stay in your browser and then send information back to the website when you return, enabling it to re-identify you.

-Importantly, using a VPN doesn’t hide you from cookies because cookies are not linked to your IP address.
-That said, some VPNs do offer cookie blocking software.
-Alternatively, you can use Incognito or Private Browsing mode, which deletes your accrued cookies at the end of the session.
+Using a VPN doesn’t hide you from cookies because cookies are not linked to your IP address.
+However, you can use Incognito or Private Browsing mode, which deletes your accrued cookies at the end of the session.

 Another benefit to hiding your IP address from websites and apps is that it lets you bypass IP-based bans.
 Often websites, such as chat forums, use your IP address to administer suspensions or bans to individuals who have broken their terms of use.